-With the basic hardware structure in place we can now decide on the instructions and opcode formats.
+With the basic hardware structure in place we can now decide on the basic operations and their encoding.
 In actuality the design process isn't this cut and dried, and the inclusion and format of certain instructions will obviously ripple back into the hardware structure.

-Beyond Turing completeness, selecting a self-contained and balanced set of instructions for general purpose computing is something of a conundrum - you want to at least minimally accommodate your own code, but how do you guarantee efficient coverage for all future code you may write without resorting to a "kitchen sink" design?
-Studying the instruction sets of other processors is useful here, as is coding up often used simple functions like division and others which are not supported directly by the ALU.
-If the coding process feels particularly laborious, or the resulting code strikes you as overly awkward or unusually cryptic, then you likely have more work to do.
+Beyond Turing completeness, selecting a sufficiently self-contained and balanced set of "basic building block" instructions for general purpose use is something of a conundrum - you want to at least minimally accommodate your own early coding examples, but how do you guarantee efficient coverage for all future code you and others may write without resorting to a "kitchen sink" design?
+Studying the instruction sets of similar processors is useful here, as is coding up often used simple functions like division and others which are not supported directly by the ALU.
+If the coding process feels particularly laborious, or the resulting code strikes you as unusually awkward or cryptic, then you likely have more work to do.
+It's difficult to qualify - much less quantify - this process.

-Determining how to best fit the instructions into the opcode space can be a challenge, particularly when the opcode is intentionally compact.
+Determining how to best fit the instructions into the opcode space can be a challenge, and you will likely experience design push-back due to opcode space limitations - if you don't you probably left out something important or aren't otherwise utilizing the space efficiently.
 From the previous discussion, we know there are at most 2 stack indexes of 3 bits each, with 1 pop bit for each index.
 This consumes 8 bits of opcode space, leaving 8 bits remaining.
 Most processors utilize the operand select field room freed up when fewer operands are required for a particular operation, and Hive does this as well.